The VAT scheme for travel agents explained

 Examples

 As you can see, the TAMS can be quite complicated.
-If you’re unsure about what applies to your situation, you can always contact your accountant.
+If you’re unsure about what applies to your situation, you can always contact your bookkeeper.